KHanghoj/bgi_2019/exerciseNGSgl.md

 For this exercise, we will use `-GL 2` (GATK) that was introduced in the lecture.

 Run the following command:
-A possible command line to estimate genotype likelihoods might be:
+A possible command line to obtain genotype likelihoods could look like this be:
 ```
 $NGS/angsd/angsd -b $DATA/EUR.bams -ref $REF -out Results/EUR \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \